Jai alai: Rules and customs

-The court for jai alai consists of walls on the front, back and left, and the floor between them.
+The court for jai alai consists of walls on the front, back, and left, and the floor between them.
 If the ball (called a pelota in Spanish, pilota in Standard Basque) touches the floor outside these walls, it is considered out of bounds.
 Similarly, there is also a border on the lower 3 ft of the front wall that is also out of bounds.
 The ceiling on the court is usually very high, so the ball has a more predictable path.
-The court is divided by 14 parallel lines going horizontally across the court, with line 1 closest to the front wall and line 14 the back wall.
+The court is divided by 14 parallel lines going horizontally across the floor, line 1 nearest the front wall and line 14 nearest the back wall.
 In doubles, each team consists of a frontcourt player and a backcourt player.
 The game begins when the frontcourt player of the first team serves the ball to the second team.
 The winner of each point stays on the court to meet the next team in rotation.
 Losers go to the end of the line to await another turn on the court.
 The first team to score 7 points (or 9 in Superfecta games) wins.
 The next highest scores are awarded "place" (second) and "show" (third) positions, respectively.
 Playoffs decide tied scores.